 [Essay 6: Analyzing Literature: Noticing the Author’s Choices in “How the Leopard Got His Spots” by Rudyard Kipling: Draft 1]

+Analysis of “How the Leopard got His Spots” by Rudyard Kipling

 In the story of “How the Leopard got His spot”, the author, Rudyard Kipling made many choices, such as writing “weird” words, using third person, and using personification, to create a world that is talking about a Leopard who once is full of brown skin that is similar to the color of the stone and land so nobody see him when he is quiet.
 When Giraffe, Zebra, Eland, Koodo and Hartebeest are having rest or eating food, he and his friend, Ethiopian stand beside them and waiting for a good opportunity to catch them for breakfast.
 After a long time, Giraffe, Zebra and Eland had enough, they ran in to Great Forest and hide.
 Giraffe, Zebra, Koodo and Eland change their skin in to spot, stripe, and darker.
 After Leopard and Ethiopian found out their breakfast run away, they chase them in to the Great Forest, but they couldn’t found them because those animals have many different pattern on their skin same as different kind of plant in the forest.
 Ethiopian told Leopard he should have the pattern so they could hunt those animal faster.
 Then he paint Leopard spotty by his hand, and have happily ever after.